authentico00/esports-world-map/README.md

 # Esports World Map

-An interactive world map visualization for esports tournament circuits built with Next.js, TypeScript, and Tailwind CSS.
+An interactive esports world map visualization for Valve's VRS regional assignment for the Counter-Strike 2 professional circuit, TypeScript, and Tailwind CSS.

 ## Features